aeternity/protocol/channels/virtual-state-channels.md

 and provide them to the intermediary in the respective parent State Channels.
 In order for them to be applied there, the intermediary must also agree that those are valid updates.
-If the intermediary refuses to cooperate, most of those can be forcfully progressed on-chain.
+If the intermediary refuses to cooperate, most of those can be forcibly progressed on-chain.
 All of those will be explained in detail.

 A special case arises when both Virtual State Channel participants agree on an